jimfunk/django-postgresql-netfields/README.rst

     is contained within the given network

 ``__net_contained_or_equal``
-    is contained or equal to the given network
+    is contained within or equal to the given network

 ``__net_contains``
     contains the given address